The p-Laplacian operator in oscillating thin domains: Convergence theorem

-\begin{obs} To prove Theorem \ref{maintheorem}, we will follow the sequence of steps: First, we show that the solutions are uniformly bounded obtaining convergent subsequences.
+The proof of Theorem \ref{maintheorem} will consist of three steps.
+First, we show that the solutions are uniformly bounded obtaining convergent subsequences.
 Next we introduce an appropriated auxiliar partition to $\Omega^\varepsilon$ to identify the homogenized equation and define auxiliar functions which will help us to pass to the limit.
-Finally, we pass to the limit in the problem obtaining the desired result. \end{obs}
+Finally, we pass to the limit in the problem obtaining the desired result.